 I've put this here purely so that you know what the state-of-the-art is.
 Anyone buying one of these will be doing some serious research into their business plan first.

-For the ultimate in picture quality from cameras of this size, Canon's 5DS ($4,600), Nikon's D810 ($3,400), Sony's tiny A7RII ($4,000) and Pentax K-1 ($2,800) can capture unprecedented detail.
+For the ultimate in picture quality from cameras of this size, Canon's EOS R5 ($5,500), Nikon's D850 or Z7 II ($4,500), and Sony's a1 ($9,000) or a7RIV ($4,500) and FujiFilm's GFX100S ($9,500) can capture unprecedented detail.
 But you'll need top-notch (expensive!) lenses, very steady hands, and no caffeine if you want to see much difference.
-The Sony A7RII and A7SII are interesting because they're designed to work well with lenses from other manufacturers through an adaptor.
+The Sony a7III, a7RIV, and a7SIII are interesting because they're designed to work well with lenses from other manufacturers through an adaptor.
 So if you've got lots of expensive Canon lenses, the Sony could still be your next camera.
-And a Nikon lens adaptor is due soon.

-Canon and Nikon still rule the roost for these professional workhorses - not because they're better than other brands, but because you can rent, service and repair their cameras and accessories almost anywhere, and because they have a staggering range of accessories and lenses.
+Canon and Nikon have traditionally ruled the professional roost because you can rent, service and repair their gear almost anywhere, and because of their staggering range of lenses.
+But Sony and Fuji are developing strong professional service support (including loaned equipment if yours isn't working) and are making inroads among professional shooters.
 But if your livelihood doesn't depend on it, all brands offer similar quality.

-If you need even more quality (for billboards or demanding commercial assignments), you're looking at a “medium format” camera or even a “large format camera” – about $5,000 for film or $40,000 for digital.
+If you need even more quality for demanding commercial assignments, you're looking at a “medium format” camera or even a “large format camera” – $16,000 to $50,000 for digital.
 Happy shopping!